-Germany has given the world BMW cars, bratwurst, lederhosen, dirndls and Werner Herzog, but let’s face it: None of that is as important as beer.
-While Belgium, England, Czechoslovakia and Ireland should be mentioned in the same breath, it’s Germany that’s the birthplace of modern brewing and many of the styles we drink today.
+Germany has given the world BMW cars, bratwurst, lederhosen, dirndls, and Werner Herzog; but let’s face it, none of that is as important as beer.
+While Belgium, England, Czechoslovakia and Ireland should be mentioned in the same breath, Germany is the birthplace of modern brewing and many of the styles we drink today.

 And in one of the oldest craft breweries in New Jersey, it’s always Oktoberfest.

 It’s that tradition that has kept High Point Brewing Co. in Butler going strong after two decades of making all your favorite German styles of beer.
 The maker of the Ramstein beer brand is one of the five O.G.
 New Jersey craft breweries along with Climax, River Horse, Cricket Hill and Flying Fish.

 Ramstein beer is brewed with the Reinheitsgebot law in mind.
 For the non-beer geek, it’s the German purity law that dictates that beer only be made with water, hops, yeast and barley.
 Owner and founder Greg Zaccardi likes to add a fifth ingredient: “Marketing!”